 Girl Meets Dirt

-Girl Meets Dirt Archipelago Preserves specializes in single-varietal preserves made from local heritage orchard fruit.
-Grown by small family farmers & homesteaders- many varietals come from trees that have been producing bounty for over 100 years, and some are exclusive to Orcas.
-Many visitors are surprised to learn that Orcas Island was actually a major fruit-producing region in the early 1900s -- we are blessed with a longstanding orchard legacy and we take the responsibility of preserving it seriously.
+Girl Meets Dirt heritage Preserves specializes in single-varietal preserves made from local heirloom orchard fruit.
+Grown by small family farmers & homesteaders- many varietals come from trees that have been producing their bounty for over 100 years, and some are exclusive to Orcas.
+Many visitors are surprised to learn that Orcas Island was a major fruit-producing region in the early 1900s -- we are blessed with a longstanding orchard legacy and we take the responsibility of preserving it seriously.
 That's why we classically prepare our preserves by hand in copper pots, with organic unrefined cane sugar, a squeeze of organic lemon, and fresh herbs from our kitchen garden.
 We don’t use commercial pectin and rely on time, evaporation, and concentration for set; for us, it’s all about the fruit and drawing out its full potential.
 Stop by our jam shop to learn about our production, smell the pots bubbling, and grab a jar to take home.
 We are just a 5 minute walk from Eastsound proper, parking is available on the north side of the building.

 We’re inspired by the fact that so many of these trees have been producing for over a century and want to highlight that terroir by keeping add-ins to a minimum.
 That’s also why we market our preserves not as jams, but as “Cuttings” and “Spoon” preserves - to encourage our customers to think about fruit preserves differently and to use them in different ways - our favorite being with a delicious cheese & charcuterie board (though they do just great on toast too!).
 We think this fruit is really special; we hope our preserves help tell their story.